keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 Cross-DC tests use 2 data centers, each with one automatically started and one manually controlled backend servers, and 1 frontend loadbalancer server node that sits in front of all servers.
-The browser usually communicates directly with the frontent node and the test controls where the HTTP requests land by adjusting load balancer configuration (e.g. to direct the traffic to only a single DC).
+The browser usually communicates directly with the frontend node and the test controls where the HTTP requests land by adjusting load balancer configuration (e.g. to direct the traffic to only a single DC).

 For an example of a test, see [org.keycloak.testsuite.crossdc.ActionTokenCrossDCTest](tests/base/src/test/java/org/keycloak/testsuite/crossdc/ActionTokenCrossDCTest.java).